Plea for new tax rules to fit with digital systems

 The Association of Taxation Technicians (ATT) is calling for tax policies and legislation to develop in parallel with any new digital systems (or necessary changes to existing digital systems) to avoid placing more burdens on, or adding to the frustrations of, taxpayers.

-The call comes in the ATT’s response to an HMRC consultation on the tax administration framework.1 In this consultation, the Government seeks comments on the legislation which forms the tax administration framework2 as part of a longer term strategy to ‘build a trusted modern tax administration system’.3 The current legislation is a patchwork with some elements of current legislation dating back to 1970.
+The call comes in the ATT’s response to an HMRC consultation on the tax administration framework.
+In this consultation, the Government seeks comments on the legislation which forms the tax administration framework as part of a longer term strategy to ‘build a trusted modern tax administration system’.
+The current legislation is a patchwork with some elements of current legislation dating back to 1970.
 While HMRC operations need to be underpinned by comprehensive legislation, what people engage with directly is not the legislation itself but HMRC’s systems and processes, says the ATT.
 It is the quality of these engagements that drive trust and a sense of the modernity of the system, adds the ATT.

 The ATT response highlights the importance of developing tax policy jointly with digital teams who understand what can, and cannot, be achieved with the existing digital systems, or what developments can be practically and cost-effectively be added on.